 When therapy was concluded for the day, patients would then leave the premises and return to their homes or whatever living arrangements they may have had.
 This is where the term “partial” hospitalization comes from.

 Today, PHP is conducted in both hospitals and private facilities.
-While maintaining a distinct separation from residential treatment, which is considered inpatient (living at the facility), partial hospitalization is an outpatient level of care which still provides its clients intensive, full-time therapy.
-It is a non-residential treatment program which provides diagnostic and treatment services on less than a 24/7 basis.
+While maintaining a distinct separation from residential treatment, which is considered inpatient (living at the facility), partial hospitalization is an outpatient level of care that still provides its clients intensive, full-time therapy.
+It is a non-residential treatment program that provides diagnostic and treatment services on less than a 24/7 basis.

 How Does PHP Work?